Devstored/no-record-video-test-passed-cypress-plugin/README.md

-Certainly!
-Below is an English version of the `README.md` documentation for your Cypress plugin, `noRecordVideoTestPassed`, formatted in Markdown.

----

 # noRecordVideoTestPassed

 The `noRecordVideoTestPassed` Cypress plugin allows for not recording videos of tests that pass.
 This can help save storage space used by test videos by only keeping videos of failed tests.